kroma-network/kroma-specs/specs/protocol/regolith/overview.md

 implements minor changes to deposit processing, based on reports of the Sherlock Audit-contest and findings in the Bedrock Optimism Goerli testnet.

+Regolith has been integrated and activated from the genesis block on Kroma.

 Summary of changes:

 - The `isSystemTx` boolean is disabled, system transactions now use the same gas accounting rules as regular deposits.